Zapmap Price Index

 How are prices to charge an electric car changing over time?

-Zapmap analysis shows that after a period of rising prices, it now costs the same to charge at a rapid/ultra-rapid device, compared to November 2023.
-The average weighted PAYG price to charge has remained at 80p/kWh since March 2024.
+Zapmap analysis shows that after a period of rising prices, the average weighted PAYG price to charge has remained at or around 80p/kWh over the past year.

-The price per kWh at fast/slow devices has increased by 2% over the same period, but has also stabilised at around 57p/kWh since April 2024.
+The price per kWh at fast/slow devices has remained steady over the same time period.

 The chart below shows how the prices have changed over the last 12 months.